Some hedge funds bet big on health insurers before Trump vote

-NEW YORK Healthcare stocks, including insurers, are primed for a shot in the arm from a Trump presidency and some hedge fund managers stand to reap the gains after making new bets in the sector in the third quarter.
+NEW YORK (Reuters) - Healthcare stocks, including insurers, have jumped since Donald Trump won the U.S. presidential election last week and some hedge fund managers may see further gains in after making new bets in the sector in the third quarter.

-Billionaire investor Daniel Loeb, who recently told clients that idiosyncratic opportunities have buoyed Third Point's portfolio this year, invested in insurer Humana Inc during the third quarter, according to a new filing.
+Billionaire investor Daniel Loeb's Third Point portfolio invested in insurer Humana Inc during the third quarter, according to the latest 13F hedge fund filings with the U.S. Securities and Exchange Commission.
 Loeb's hedge fund bought 1.4 million shares of Humana.

+John Paulson's Paulson & Co., whose investments have been followed closely ever since his successful bet against the housing market, also took a new position in Humana, buying 79,500 shares.
+Pointstate Capital put on a new position as well, buying 991,622 shares.

+At Glenview Capital Management, where Humana was already the biggest investment, the firm raised its holdings by 9.0 percent.
 Diamond Hill Capital, Samlyn Capital, P. Schoenfeld Asset Management and Clovis Capital Management also made new bets on the insurer, although they were far smaller, according to regulatory filings that show what U.S. stocks investment managers owned on Sept.
 30.

 Over the last six weeks, Humana has been one of the sector's best performers, boasting a 12.16 percent gain since Sept.
 30. Since January, the stock has gained 11 percent, handily outperforming the S&P 500's 6 percent gain.